 South Africa's Whale Route stretches from Doringbaai, south of Cape Town in the Western Cape, all the way along the coast to Durban in KwaZulu-Natal.
 That's nearly 2000 kilometres of Whale watching coast.
 It includes several sections famous for their beauty, such as the Garden Route.
 Southern Right Whales leave Antarctica in June, and swim thousands of kilometres to mate, calve and entertain avid Whale watchers along the Cape Whale Coast of South Africa.
 Enjoy boat or land-based Whale watching in Hermanus, Grootbos Nature Reserve or Knysna and Plettenberg Bay, South Africa.

 Land-based Whale watching can be just as exciting as Whale watching by boat, as these fascinating creatures sometimes come very close to shore.
 Hermanus and De Kelders near Gansbaai is definitely the best place for land based Whale watching.
 Whale watchers will be delighted to know that Southern Right Whales come very close inshore between June and December each year.
 Boat-based Whale watching is growing in popularity.
 Government issues limited permits for this, as to keep this practice non-intrusive to Whales.
-Boat-based Whale watching enables you to experience an up close encounter with Whales.
+Learn about Types of Whales you may see.

 Breaching: The whale completely emerges itself out of the water.